zhaoxuyang13/Dist-KV/README.md

 ### TODOs

-- [x] Add Yml for configuration of ZK, https://github.com/go-yaml/yaml (though it may be redudant with zk-cluster.yml)
+- [x] Add Yml for configuration of ZK, https://github.com/go-yaml/yaml (though it may be redundant with zk-cluster.yml)
 - [x] change yml to json, for consistency
 - [x] Slave - service Registering.
 - [x] Slave - Put,Del,Get RPC APIs